Last Updated on April 20, 2023

 What’s the best food for a Dapple Dachshund, and how much do you feed them?

 Dapple Dachshunds eat very little per day.
-Their one cup of kibble per day amounts to about 500-600g and even less for miniature Dachshunds.
-For adult dogs, this should be split into a morning and evening meal.
+They need half to 1.5 cups of food per day.
+For adult dogs, this should be split into a morning and evening meals.

 Dapple Daschund puppies should eat between half a cup and a full cup of kibble per day, split into three meals.